Devsh-Graphics-Programming/Nabla/docs/nsc-channel-promotion.md

 3. updates the committed `.dvc` tree and `<channel>.tag`
 4. opens a PR against the requested `target_branch`

-For production use the expected target is `master`.
+For production use the defaults are:

+- `source_repo=Devsh-Graphics-Programming/Nabla`
+- `source_branch=master`
+- `target_repo=Devsh-Graphics-Programming/Nabla`
+- `target_branch=master`
+- `asset_repo=Devsh-Graphics-Programming/Nabla-Asset-Manifests`

-For smoke tests the same workflow can target a branch such as `nsc-channel`.
+For fork-hosted smoke tests the same workflow can run from a fork repository, read artifacts from an official branch such as `nsc-channel`, publish the release to `Nabla-Asset-Manifests`, and open a PR from the fork back to the requested upstream branch.